Axway-API-Management-Plus/apigateway-openlogging-elk/UPDATE.md

 ```
 Repeat these steps on all machines running Logstash/API-Builder/Memcache.

-#### ANM config
+### ANM config

 Please follow the instructions to [setup the Admin-Node-Manager](README.md#setup-admin-node-manager) based on the most recent Policy-Fragment shipped with the release.

-#### Dashboards
+### Dashboards

-Please follow the instructions to [import Kibana-Dashboards](README.mb#kibana) based on the most recent Dashboards shipped with the release.
+Please follow the instructions to [import Kibana-Dashboards](README.md#kibana) based on the most recent Dashboards shipped with the release.
+Select that existing objects are overwritten.

-#### Parameters
+### Parameters

 Sometimes it may be necessary to include newly introduced parameters in your `.env` file or you may want to use optional parameters.
 To do this, use the supplied `env-sample` as a reference and copy the desired parameters.
+Please check the [changelog](CHANGELOG.mb) which new parameters have been added.

-#### Elastic-Stack version
+### Elastic-Stack version

 If the Elasticsearch version needs to be updated, for example because a problem has been fixed, please follow these steps:
 - Open your `.env` file and change the parameter: `ELASTIC_VERSION` to the necessary version as specified in the release or the version you would like to use